- Matt's Newsletter

 Why you can't entirely outsource SEO content production to AI (yet)

-I'm about to launch Kablio.com, a jobs platform that'll need a good flow of Google traffic.
-Knowing I needed to nail SEO, I spent a few weeks digging into it.
-What I thought would be a chore actually turned out to be very interesting.
+I'm launching Kablio.com, a jobs platform that will need Google traffic, and so I spent a few weeks learning about SEO.
+What I thought would be boring turned out to be interesting.

 Google "organise the world's information and make it universally accessible and useful" (that’s their official mission).
 SEO is about understanding and gaming their ever-evolving system.
 So if you're curious about how information flows on the internet and enjoy writing, SEO might be for you.
 It’s not rocket science either—just look at the backgrounds of SEO consultants out there; it doesn’t take a PhD.